Contributory negligence is a term that elucidates the person’s negligent acts, which causes his or her injury.

 Contributory negligence example

-For example, Rick was trying to cross the street and got hit by a moped ridden by Steward.
+For example, Rick tried to cross the street and got hit by a moped ridden by Steward.
 Now Rick files a case against Steward, demanding compensation for his injuries.

-However, Steward’s lawyer uses the contributory negligence law in defense and proves that Rick was trying to cross the street when the street sign specified that pedestrians must not cross the road.
+However, Steward’s lawyer uses the contributory negligence law in defense and proves Rick tried to cross the street when the street sign specified that pedestrians must not cross the road.

-Thus, Rick will be denied complete compensation he demanded, even though he was just partially or entirely at fault.
+Thus, Rick denies the complete compensation he demanded, even though he was partially or entirely at fault.

 In Which States of the U.S. is the Contributory Negligence Law Active?